 If we don’t make efforts to coexist on this planet, what will this world look like in another 10, 20, 30 years?

-I shutter to think about all the violence that could be exacted in our own country of the United States on those who are not of the dominant practicing Christian faith.
+I shudder to think about all the violence that could be exacted in our own country of the United States on those who are not of the dominant practicing Christian faith.

 Broad generalizations about a peoples’ faith are dangerous to make, and those that create these generalizing ‘memes’ are doing so at the world’s peril.